Difference Between Lap and Wave Winding

 Wave winding is a technique used in electrical machines to transfer electrical energy into mechanical energy or vice versa.
 To optimize the number of spins in a given space, the coils of the machine wound in a spiral or “wave” pattern.
 This approach is utilized in various electrical machines, including alternators and motors, and is a cost-effective and efficient method of producing devices with high power output.

 Wave winding has the primary advantage of increasing the number of turns in a given region.
 Because more coil packs into smaller areas, space is more efficient.
 It is advantageous in equipment that requires many turns, such as transformers.
-Wave winding also requires less wiring because the coil places closer together, resulting in fewer connections.
+Wave winding also requires less wiring because the coil is placed closer together, resulting in fewer connections.

 Another advantage of wave winding is that it improves machine reliability.
 Since the coil packs firmly together, a short circuit is less likely to develop.
 It lowers the likelihood of the equipment malfunctioning owing to electrical issues.